 Level 1: Gender Unequal

-Gender unequal policies are biased against one gender, making it more advantageous to belong to the favored gender, which is most often male.
+Gender unequal programs and policies are biased against one gender, making it more advantageous to belong to the favored gender, which is most often male.

 Level 2: Gender Neutral